rdtrob/linux-workshop/README.md

 set filetype plugin on
 set background=dark

-if v:version >= 800
-  " > NOTE: As in bash scripts, we can write logic into the "          .vimrc and vimscript in general
+" > NOTE: Like in bash scripts, we can write logic into the "          .vimrc and vimscript in general if v:version >= 800
   " stop vim from silently messing with files that it shouldn't mess with set nofixedofline endif